WHAT ARE THE SYMPTOMS OF THE PRESENCE OF KIDNEY STONES?

 MY STONE HAS NOT PASSED DO I NEED SURGERY?

 Surgery is needed if your stone has not passed due to the following reasons.

 - has not passed even after a reasonable period of time and causes constant pain

 - is too large to pass on its own or is stuck in a difficult place

 - damages kidney tissue or causes constant bleeding

 - has grown larger, as seen on follow-up x-rays

 WILL MY CHILDREN GET STONES BECAUSE I HAVE THEM?

-Urologist in west Delhi says that, “yes there are more frequent chances for having kidney stones as compared to those having no positive family history for kidney stone.”
+Urologist in west Delhi says that “yes there are more frequent chances for having kidney stones as compared to those having no positive family history for the kidney stone.”
 Therefore, a positive family history of kidney stone did not modify the inverse association between intakes of dietary calcium and the risk of stone formation.
-Thus, the stone formation in a first degree relative, i.e. a parent or sibling, can increase the probability for you.
+Thus, the stone formation in a first-degree relative, i.e. a parent or sibling, can increase the probability for you.
 In addition, more than 70% of people with certain rare hereditary disorders are prone to the problem.